DAFoam/DAFoam.github.io/pages/mydoc/mydoc_docs_publications.md

 The following publications explicitly state that DAFoam was used in their studies.
 If we have missed your work, please feel free to edit this page and submit a pull request.

+<96> H. Ji, Y. Luo, H. Zhou, Y. Zhao.Progressive mixture-of-experts with autoencoder routing for continual RANS turbulence modelling.
+Journal of Fluid Mechanics, 2026.

-<95> J Li, R. Kunz.
+<95> J. Li, R. Kunz.
 G. Huan.
 X. Yang.
 The role of the law of the wall in cross-scenario generalisation of data-driven models.
 Journal of Fluid Mechanics, 2026.

-<94> J Li, R. Kunz.
+<94> J. Li, R. Kunz.
 G. Huan.
 X. Yang.
 The Engineering Turbulence Problem and a Data-DrivenSolution.
 AIAA Aviation Forum, 2026.

 <93> H. Blumhoefer and A. Sharma.
 Field Inversion–Enhanced Simulation of Tornado-Like Vortices.
 AIAA Aviation Forum, 2026.